Campus Life, Lifestyle

 Jean-Ralphio was invincible.
 He lived way longer than my first fish and had survived long, bumpy car rides, disease-ridden fish bowls and frequent neglect from his bad caretaker (me).
 We made jokes about how he was probably immortal.

 One day, however, I came home from school and Jean-Ralphio was gone.
-I wish I could say I erupted into an immediate, full-fledged panic, but I think it was more likely a few hours — perhaps days — before I even noticed.
+I wish I could say I erupted into an immediate, full-fledged panic, but the truth is it was probably a few hours—perhaps even days—before I noticed.
 (Again, not the best fish parent … Jean-Ralphio was an invincible superhero who often had to fend for himself.)
+During that time, I had been distracted by my latest online obsession, researching the best Solana gambling sites.
+These platforms had caught my attention because of their integration with cutting-edge blockchain technology, offering fast transactions and a high level of privacy.
+It wasn’t until later that I realized Jean-Ralphio was missing, and by then, my guilty conscience was in full swing.

 When I finally noticed Jean-Ralphio’s absence, I found out my mother had given my fish to Petco.
 Yes.
 She drove to Petco, told them we didn’t have a place for the fish and asked them to take it “back.”